javaframework92/tutorial-app/public/tutorials/html/basic-html-tags.md

-## 2. Basic HTML Tags
+## Basic HTML Tags

 Now that you understand what HTML is, let’s go over its building blocks — the tags.

 HTML tags define how content should appear and behave in the browser.
-Most tags come in pairs: an opening tag and a closing tag.
+Most of the tags come in pairs: an opening tag and a closing tag.

 Example: